How should we score athletes and candidates: geometric scoring rules: New characterisations

 \begin{restatable}{theorem}{generalisedplurality} Generalised plurality is the only generalised scoring rule that satisfies independence of unanimous winners and always ranks the majority winner first. \end{restatable}

 The presence of the majority criterion in the above theorem is not surprising.
-We could expect as much given the axiomatisation of plurality \citep{Lepelley92,Sanver02}.
+We could expect as much given the axiomatisation of plurality by \citet[theorem~2]{Lepelley92} and \citet[theorem~4.1]{Sanver02}.
 But the fact that adding independence of unanimous winners allows us to pin down generalised plurality is interesting because generalised scoring rules are notoriously hard to characterise \citep{BossertSuzumura20}, but in this case two intuitive axioms suffice.

 Here we run into a conundrum.
-Ecclestone's criterion is desirable in the case of a sporting event for the reasons we have mentioned -- the stakes are high in every race, and encourages the athletes to fight for the top spot rather than settling for second place.
+Ecclestone's criterion is desirable in the case of a sporting event for the reasons we have mentioned -- the stakes are high in every race, and this encourages the athletes to fight for the top spot rather than settling for second place.
 The majority criterion, on the other hand, tells a different story.
 If a driver were to win the first $\floor{n/2 + 1}$ races, the championship is over.
 The remaining races will take place before an empty stadium.

-It seems there is a trade-off between keeping the tension high in an individual race and over the course of the entire tournament, which could explain why the organisers of Formula One went through so many ranking systems over the years (\Cref{FormulaOnePicture}).\footnote{The FIA has produced a study comparing historical Formula One results to the hypothetical outcome had Ecclestone's medal system been used (\url{https://web.archive.org/web/20100106134601/http://www.fia.com/en-GB/mediacentre/pressreleases/f1releases/2009/Pages/f1_medals.aspx}).
+It seems there is a trade-off between keeping the tension high in an individual race and over the course of the entire tournament, which could explain why the organisers of Formula One World Championship went through so many ranking systems over the years.\footnote{The organisers of Formula One World Championship have produced a study comparing historical results to the hypothetical outcome had Ecclestone's medal system been used (\url{https://web.archive.org/web/20100106134601/http://www.fia.com/en-GB/mediacentre/pressreleases/f1releases/2009/Pages/f1_medals.aspx}).
 While such comparisons should be taken with a grain of salt, since they do not take into account the fact that athlete's strategies would have been different under a different scoring system, it is nevertheless interesting that they find that 14 championships would have been shorter, while 8 would have been longer.

 In a recent work, \citet{Csato21scoring} examines the trade-off between reducing the likelihood of an athlete winning the championship without coming first in any race, and delaying the point at which the championship is decided.
 The author compares the historic Formula One scoring schemes and geometric scoring rules on a synthetic dataset, and finds that the current Formula One system is indeed on the Pareto frontier.}